There’s a simple rule in understanding roof damage caused by foundation problems:

 - They commonly occur to homes near creeks or moist land

-- Occur to homes without a Gutter System
+- Homes without a Gutter System are susceptible

-- It is not covered by Home Owner’s Insurance in Texas
+- Foundation issues are not covered by Homeowner’s Insurance in Texas

-- And finally, must be repaired before replacing a roof
+- The foundation must be repaired before replacing a roof

-If you need your roof replaced due to a hail damage from a storm but have foundation problems, you must address the foundation problems first.
-Repairing your foundation problems after replacing a roof will only cause the roof to move again.
+If you need your roof replaced due to hail damage from a storm, but have foundation problems, you must address the foundation problems first.
+Repairing your foundation problem after replacing a roof will only cause the roof to move again.
 Performing a roof replacement immediately after having foundation repair should be determined by your foundation repair expert.
-Each home’s foundation repairs are different and should be customized to meet the needs of each home separately.
-In most cases, replacing your roof immediately after you have had foundation repair is safe and will not cause a roof or your foundation to move.
+Each home’s foundation repairs are specific and should be customized to meet certain needs.
+In most cases, replacing your roof immediately after you have had foundation repair is safe and will not cause your roof or foundation to move.

-You can also visit our News Page for more about a variety of topics and discussions regarding home repairsAdd to favorites
+You can also visit our Blog for more about a variety of topics regarding home repair.Add to favorites